Raqs sharqi: Costume

+Egyptian dancers traditionally dance in bare feet, but these days often wear shoes and even high heels.

 Respectability in Egypt

-Generally, Egyptians do not consider Raks Sharki to be a respectable profession. but many Egyptians continue to employ native Egyptian dancers for special events.
+Generally, Egyptians do not consider Raqs Sharqi to be a respectable profession. but many Egyptians continue to employ native Egyptian dancers for special events.
 Strict moral laws prevent a lot of local Egyptian dancers from performing in public spaces so many dancers performing for tourists in nightclubs today are foreigners.